atlant2011/dlang/readme.md

 (have not been tested with previous versions) and are fully functionnal.
 They can be used in heavy use and should not cause any problems.

-* Console: Useful functions to work with in the console[1]
+* Console: Useful functions to work with in the console[1].
+It is aimed to be cross-platform.
 * StringManip: Useful methods used to manipulate strings.
 * Lists/dllist: Templated DoublyLinkedList